trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ```
 sudo cp /root/yourclientname.conf /home/pi && sudo qrencode -t ansiutf8 < yourclientname.conf
 ```

+> **Warning**
-`IMPORTANT:` You will need to add a new client/user for each device used with the VPN<i>(cannot share 1 client to multiple devices)</i>.
+You will need to add a new client/user for each device used with the VPN<i>(cannot share 1 client to multiple devices)</i>.
 To add, re-run the script and create another user with different client name.

 ### _Install OpenVPN as an alternative[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Install-OpenVPN"><b>click here</b></a>]_